 5. Take Breaks.
 Get up and walk around every hour or so, you’re ability to pay attention is going to dwindle really quickly if you’re staring at your notes for hours on end.
 Make sure you give yourself days off too, you’re going to be more productive when you do revision, if you’ve had a break.

-6. Buy ALL THE STATIONARY.
+6. Buy ALL THE STATIONERY.
 Cue cards, coloured pens, post-its, teeny tiny revision filled notebooks to take with you everywhere you go.

 7. Utilise Your Time.
 Waiting for the bus -revise.
 In a waiting room – revise.
 On the train – revise.
 Waiting for your food to cook – revise.
 If you manage to fit in a little bit whenever you can, you can avoid sitting for entire days crying over your notes.
 There is also loooads of evidence that you learn better in smaller chunks.

 8. Stay Healthy.
 I say this as I am surrounded by crisps and lucozade, but it is true.
 Make sure you take care of yourself.
 If you’re eating instant noodles for every meal you are definitely going to end up feeling tired and down.
 Eat yo greens.

 9. Stay in Touch.
 Don’t lose yourself in piles of books, make sure you speak to friends and family.
 You’re only going to make your stress worse if you isolate yourself.
 Everybody wants to do well, and the temptation to spend every waking hour revising is definitely real.
 But make sure you have a social life.